 Some Shocking Statistics

-Think about those numbers for a while.
-At best, it means that for every 8 people out of 10 that shop on your online clothing store do not go through with the purchase.
+Think about those numbers for a second.
+At best, it means that for almost every seven people out of ten that shop on your online store do not go through with the purchase.
 It’s enough to make you weep, isn’t it?

 Of course, that is the average, which means there are retailers that get much better results than others do, and your goal is to be on the winning team.
 To do that, you should learn from the mistakes of others before you also become part of a sad statistic.